 The RF-603 II can also work as a remote shutter, to trigger the shutter of a distant camera from the handheld transmitter.
 The included cable is only used in this shutter mode, used to trigger the shutter.
 The camera unit becomes the receiver then.
 My experience is that Both units have to be set to TRX mode for the shutter to work.

 I use optical slaves, so I just use a PC sync cord from meter to the light I am measuring (from the subjects position with an incident meter).
 But if you're using radio triggers, you can handhold both the transmitter and meter (so you can meter from the subjects position), and simply use its trigger button with the meters cordless mode.

 Or, you can connect the meter to the transmitter with a PC sync cord, so the button on the meter (cord mode) will trigger the flash (in which case, the transmitter can be in your pocket, or elsewhere).
 You cannot connect the meter to the trigger PC port - because the PC port and the top hot shoe are "outputs", and they will not trigger the transmitter.
 Instead, the meter PC sync cord must connect to the "input" on the transmitter foot.

 All you need to do this is an inexpensive PC sync port adapter for a speedlight foot.
-This is one from Ebay to connect the flash meter to the transmitter foot (with PC sync cord, temporarily, only for metering to set the power level - then the transmitter goes back on the camera hot shoe).
+This allows connecting a PC cord from the flash meter to the transmitter foot (temporarily, only for metering to set the power level - then the transmitter goes back on the camera hot shoe).
 This unit has the pin lock too but its foot is not used for this.
 This works fine, unless you forget and put the PC accessory on the top shoe.
 It must go on the bottom foot.